inkandswitch/patchwork/core/DESIGN-tool-isolation.md

 Most documents contain a `@patchwork.suggestedImportUrl` field set to the raw automerge URL of the tool package that created them.
 This field is part of the document's state — it syncs to any peer that has the document, including the iframe's ephemeral repo.

 A malicious tool can extract `suggestedImportUrl` values to discover other tools' source code document IDs.
-This completely bypasses the opaque URL mapping (section 9), which carefully hides these IDs through the module-loading and registry paths.
+This completely bypasses the package URL mapping (section 9), which carefully hides these IDs through the module-loading and registry paths.

 ### Why this matters